The MoneySavingExpert.com Guide to Mental Health & Debt

 Below are a list of local charities and organisations that offer free advice and support, click on the logos to go to their website.

-Debt Free London provides free, independent, and expert support on all kinds of money worries, including debt as a result of health difficulties for London residents.
+Debt Free Advice provides free, independent, and expert support on all kinds of money worries, including debt as a result of health difficulties for struggling customers.

 Money Advice Plus is a registered charity (Money Advice & Community Support Service) with headquarters in Hove, helping and supporting people experiencing difficulty managing their money or financial affairs.